How do personal loans work?

 Unlike “revolving” forms of credit, like credit cards, a personal loan is clear-cut.
 There’s a beginning and an end.

-In most cases, you’ll have two to five years to pay it back in monthly installments at a fixed, simple interest rate.
+In most cases, you’ll typically have up to seven years to pay it back in monthly installments at a fixed, simple interest rate.
 Once you pay off your loan in full, the account closes.

 Amounts